 NO LIE.
 These easy chicken enchiladas are the easiest, cheesiest, creamiest chicken enchiladas you can make!
-Always a hit with the family and perfect for a last-minute, easy weeknight meal!
+Always a hit with the family.

 After trying to photograph these easy chicken enchiladas I have discovered one very important thing: I suck at photographing casseroles.
 This is why 86 percent of the recipes shared on this site are desserts; they are far easier to photograph (and so much more fun to eat).

 To appreciate how delicious these easy chicken enchiladas are, take the creamy, cheesy goodness poorly represented in these photos and multiply it by a factor of 129.
 I promise they are THAT good.

 And that easy.
 In fact, I'd make them every Taco Tuesday if my kids didn't demand actual tacos on occasion.
 Good thing we have these pressure cooker Cafe Rio sweet pork tacos to throw into the mix!

 My sister made these for me during my surprise visit to Kentucky.
 Man, that was a great visit.